cf020031308/agentDoc/readme.md

 ### Image migrating in markdown

-When editing documents in markdown, the addresses of pictures should be path relevant to pwd, not to the managed folder.
+When editing documents in markdown, paths of the pictures should be relevant to pwd, not to the managed folder.
 After editing, agentDoc will migrate pictures into the managed folders.

+When migrating a doc to another directory out of the managed folder, agentDoc migrates related pictures to it, too.

 ## EXIT STATUS